oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/9-insight-in-data.md

     ![screenshot of sales analysis to married by genre](images/image86_t_analyze_married_genre.png)

-**Isn’t that what Insights tool told us?!
-That singles are less into drama genre!!
+**This confirms what the Insights tool told us - that singles are less into the drama genre!
 It discovered that without any input from us!**

 While doing manual analysis in the **Analysis** tool, we must actively look at and compare the data for certain hierarchies.
 There are many combinations, but people use their experience to guide their analysis steps.
-In comparison, **Insights** tool is a hands-off approach and it finds patterns without understanding what hierarchies mean.
+In comparison, the **Data Insights** tool is a hands-off approach and it finds patterns without understanding what hierarchies mean.

 We think that both are complementary to each other and provide valuable